resolute/dbt-models-media-template/README.md

     columns:
       - name: placement
         data_tests:
-          - check_delimeter_count:
+          - check_delimiter_count:
               arguments:
-                delimeter_count: 7
+                delimiter_count: 7
               config:
                 where: "campaign_id = '33793270'"
-          - check_delimeter_count:
+          - check_delimiter_count:
               arguments:
-                delimeter_count: 8
+                delimiter_count: 8
               config:
                 where: "campaign_id = '3906542'"
 ```
-Filtering for multiple campaign ids in `facebook_ads__ads_performance_daily`, each with their own delimeter count.
+Filtering for multiple campaign ids in `facebook_ads__ads_performance_daily`, each with their own delimiter count.

-If delimeter in use is not an underscore, that can be modified under the `arguments` list, using `delimeter`.
+If delimiter in use is not an underscore, that can be modified under the `arguments` list, using `delimiter`.

 Usage: